 Our operations are conducted through, and our operating assets are owned by, our subsidiaries.
-Our interests in our subsidiaries are held through our 100% ownership interest in our operating partnership, DCP Midstream Operating, LP.
-DCP Midstream GP, LLC is the general partner of our general partner, DCP Midstream GP, LP, and has sole responsibility for conducting our business and managing our operations.
+We own our interests in our subsidiaries through our 100% ownership interest in our operating partnership, DCP Midstream Operating, LP, DCP Midstream GP, LLC is the general partner of our general partner, DCP Midstream GP, LP, and has sole responsibility for conducting our business and managing our operations.

-Our principal executive office is located at 370 17th Street, Suite 2775, Denver, Colorado 80202.
+Our principal executive office is located at 370 17th Street, Suite 2500, Denver, Colorado 80202.
 Our telephone number is (303) 633-2900.
-Our common units are traded on the New York Stock Exchange under the symbol "DPM."
+Our common units are traded on the NYSE under the symbol "DPM".